joonas-fi/joonas.fi/blog/_posts/2020/2020-02-24-go-is-not-a-simple-language.md

 side effects, unless you use a special syntax to tell the compiler "yes, this is what I want".
 This is the syntax: `import _ "path/to/module"`.

 I get that side effects can be useful sometimes..
-But side effects are used somewhat widely often in Go's stdlib (more of this later).
+But side effects are somewhat often used in Go's stdlib (more of this later).
 This looks like the language gives first-class support for doing something that should be frowned upon.
 I think there just could've been a warning suppression through an annotation syntax or a more shameful keyword like `import _side_effects "path/to/module"` :D.